Historical Perspectives

 Talk

-Let's put the spotlight on Marseille and its writers today!
-Local authors Vérane Frédiani, known for her writings celebrating the flavours of her hometown, Marion Brunet and François Thomazeau, renowned for their detective stories set in Marseille, will ignite your curiosity to explore their beloved city.
-Joined by broadcaster, writer and photographer Johny Pitts, who spent time with local communities in the city, and journalist Mary Fitzgerald, they will give you an authentic taste of its vibrant energy.
+Explore Marseille from the inside with local writers.
+Vérane Frédiani, author of Taste the World in Marseille, will make you discover the flavours, diverse cuisine and talents of her hometown.
+Award-winning Marion Brunet, renowned for her detective stories set in Marseille will unveil a darker side of the city.
+Joined by broadcaster, writer and photographer Johny Pitts, who spent time with local communities in the city, and journalist Mary Fitzgerald, they will give you an authentic taste of Marseille’s vibrant energy.

 5.30pm